 In today’s environment, software tools play an important role in streamlining workflows, analyzing and locating opportunities, and assisting in the decision making process.
 Therefore, it is important to maximize the exposure to these software applications while minimizing costs.

-A concurrent-use license requires communication between the Golden Software application installed on the user’s PC, also called the client software, and the concurrent-use license management software installed on a central license server.
+A concurrent use licensing requires communication between the Golden Software application installed on the user’s PC, also called the client software, and the concurrent use license management software installed on a central license server.
 When the client software runs, it acquires a seat from the license server.
 When the client software is shut down, the seat is returned to the server and is available to be used by another client.
+The number of users who can use the license simultaneously is controlled by the number of seats purchased.

 Flexible and efficient use of licenses